Academic Calendar

 Agency-Specific Certifications

-Program students may be required to complete additional agency-specific certifications as a prerequisite for clinical experiences.
+Program students may be required to complete additional agency-specific certifications and training as a prerequisite for clinical experiences.

 Program Learning Outcomes